eduvpn/vpn-user-portal/CONFIG_CHANGES.md

 ## 2.3.13

-Support `authorizationAttribute` configuration option for the RADIUS authentication backend.
+Support `permissionAttribute` configuration option for the RADIUS authentication backend.
 This allows you to specify an attribute to be used for authorization.
 See [documentation](https://github.com/eduvpn/documentation/blob/v2/RADIUS.md).